-Climate Revolution Initiative is borne out of recognition that the true nature of the climate emergency we face today is not widely understood and that at the same time we have everything at hand to solve this monumental crisis.
-Including the tools, mechanisms and strategies needed to alter public opinion, mobilise people and force the governments to act; as well as the technological solutions we need to transition to a low carbon economy.
+Climate Revolution Initiative is borne out of recognition that the true nature of the climate emergency we face today is not widely understood and that at the same time we have everything at hand to begin to seriously address this monumental crisis.
+Including the tools, mechanisms and strategies needed to alter public opinion, mobilise people and force the governments to act; as well as the mechanisms and solutions we need to start the transition to low-carbon economy.

 In order to gain widespread support of the public and convince policymakers for such radical change, at the most fundamental level, we must first succeed at changing their out dated definitions of development, growth, progress and prosperity.
 The new frames for these notions should recognise the extent to which we have come close to destroying ourselves through our unquestioned devotion to the 19th century definitions of these terms.

-Climate Revolution is a series of ambitious proposals and initiatives that can potentially transform the social and political climate on climate change in India and can be replicated in any part of the world.
+Climate Revolution is a series of ambitious proposals and initiatives, not yet made public, that can potentially transform the social and political climate on climate change in India and influence policies in other parts of the world.
 The need for such change is elaborated in our position on the following fronts:

-Climate Revolution is the answer.
-As bold as it may appear, we believe we have cracked the code.
-At the core of our proposed solution is the fundamental belief that radical change in national and international policy is not possible without a dramatic shift in popular public opinion on this issue and an increase in public commitment towards the need for such change.
+Climate Revolution takes a unique approach.
+Our proposals are based on the fundamental belief that radical change in national and international policy is not possible without a dramatic shift in popular public opinion on this issue and public commitment towards the need for such change.
 The governments will act only when they are forced and pressured from multiple quarters and are convinced that change is possible.

-We have identified the key strategies and have formed the blueprint to forge the social and political revolution that is needed to awake, educate and mobilise the public in large numbers, fight the government while simultaneously inspiring leaders within it as well as those in the industry to demonstrate that change is possible.
+We have identified the key strategies and have created a blueprint to forge the social and political revolution that is needed to awake, educate and mobilise the public in large numbers, fight the government while simultaneously inspiring leaders within it as well as those in the industry to demonstrate that change is possible.

 Our mission is to see India adopt reduction in greenhouse gas concentration as the overriding central goal from which all internal developmental and growth policies as well as foreign relation policies originate.
 A climate revolution in India and a leadership position by Indian government will permanently alter the international dynamics of this issue and inspire people in other nations to follow India's lead.

 We recognise that this is a tall order.
 That there are powerful lobbies within the government, industry and media, not to mention our misplaced societal values that are deeply entrenched in the status quo, our out dated definitions and old modes of thinking.
-Yet we believe, with the right approach, none of these obstacles are insurmountable.
+Yet we believe once we are able to successfully communicate the challenge facing us and once the public rallies behind the change we seek, none of these obstacles will be insurmountable.

 The proposals that make Climate Revolution were first conceived in July 2008 and presented, in the following months, to heads of at least four leading non-governmental organisations India working in this area.
 They were collectively named Climate Revolution in September 2008.